carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 {: .source}

-Although we are performing the loops in a serial way in the snippet above, nothing avoids us from performing doing this calculation in parallel.
+Although we are performing the loops in a serial way in the snippet above, nothing avoids us from performing this calculation in parallel.
 The value of applying our function to any of the elements in the input `x` is completely independent of the values of the rest elements on `x`.
 This kind of problems are known as [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel).